MK-61/fcctrivia/README.md

 ---------------
 Trivia is hosted on [Heroku](https://heroku.com/) you can see it live [here](https://trivia-demo-app.herokuapp.com/).

-Keep in mind that your git pushes don't go automaticaly to this hosting.
+Keep in mind that your git pushes don't go automatically to this hosting.
 We have to check it and deploy it.